Better personalization begets better marketing.

 4. Preferred channel communications

-Sometimes it isn’t so much what a brand says that matters, so much as it is how a brand says it.
+Sometimes it isn’t so much what a brand says that matters, so much as how a brand says it.

 Every consumer behaves slightly differently in their interactions with brands and marketing messages.